 The Recreation Fund is used to account for the operations of the Recreation Board.
 The Recreation Board is responsible for many of the public recreational activities within the Borough.
+This Fund was incorporate into the General Fund in 2016.

 The Borough has the following fiduciary funds: